BurntSushi/quickcheck/README.md

 N.B.
 Since discarding a test means it neither passes nor fails, `quickcheck` will try to replace the discarded test with a fresh one.
 However, if your condition is seldom met, it's possible that `quickcheck` will have to settle for running fewer tests than usual.
-By default, `quickcheck` if `quickcheck` can't find `100` valid tests after trying `10,000` times, then it will give up.
+By default, if `quickcheck` can't find `100` valid tests after trying `10,000` times, then it will give up.
 This parameter may be changed using [`quickcheckConfig`](http://burntsushi.net/rustdoc/quickcheck/fn.quickcheckConfig.html).